AmineAce/blog-hub/BLOG-GUIDE.md

-# Blog Hub - Complete Guide
+# CompareClash - Complete Guide

-Welcome to Blog Hub!
+Welcome to CompareClash!
 This guide will help you understand how to use and customize your blog.

 ## Table of Contents